kaguyalol/UC-BerkeleyCS61b-2014/recap/recap7.md

         // type of s is Object, so s.equals(s) means pass Object
         // based on the argument type, dynamic search for match method, method with passing SList will not invoke
         ```

+7. Create a New Class
+  - prepcode
+  - testcode
+  - real code